Affiliate Gear Editor

 Temperature Rating

-Sleep System
+Backpacking Sleep System

-In addition to your sleeping bag, your entire sleep system plays a big role in how warm you’ll stay.
-Your sleep system consists of your sleeping bag, sleeping pad, and your clothes.
-The amount of clothes you are wearing will play a role in your overall warmth.
 But an even bigger factor is your sleeping pad.
 If you’re sleeping in cold conditions and your sleeping bag doesn’t offer much insulation, then you may be chilly even if the weather is within your sleeping bag’s temperature rating.
-Another factor to consider is the quality and warmth of your tent.
+Another factor to consider is your tent—we’re always surprised how much a well-staked-out rain fly does to keep warmth in.

 backpacking sleeping bags inside a tent

 The temperature rating, sleep system, and fit of the sleeping bag all affect its overall warmth.
-Photo: Rebecca Parsons/The Inertia
+Photo: Rebecca Parsons//The Inertia

 Sizing